 - Get moving and do something: by definition an adventures requires you to act.
 In other words, you need to transition from being a spectator to a doer.
 Turn off Netflix, step out of the door and try something new.
 Book a cheap train or bus ticket somewhere new and explore.
 Warning: beware of the quicksands of the ‘pencil sharpening’ stage.
 Don’t spend hours thinking what adventure to go on or you’ll sit in front of the computer researching and researching until you say to yourself, ‘Well I might as well sit home and watch a movie’.
 Make a quick decision and act on it.

-My promise: make an effort, however small, to appreciate the above two rules, and adventure will begin to drip into your life.
+So make an effort, however small, to appreciate the above two rules, and adventure will begin to drip into your life.

 Simple exercises to adopt an adventurer’s mindset